fred-corp/Ecosystem_PO3L_ECAM/ecosystemExampleFiles/reference.md

  str key : {                   # Race of the lifeform
-  "type": str s,               # type : references to "type" array "color" : str C,             # HEX color code for EcoSym Viewer "lifespan" : int x,          # Lifespan of lifeform (only for animals & plants) "reproduceCooldown" : int x, # Number of rounds a lifeform must wait before mating and after which it gives birth when pregnant (only for animals)
+  "type": str s,               # type : references to "type" array "color" : str C,             # HEX color code for EcoSym Viewer "symbol" : str S             # Symbol of entity for EcoSym Viewer (emoji) "lifespan" : int x,          # Lifespan of lifeform (only for animals & plants) "reproduceCooldown" : int x, # Number of rounds a lifeform must wait before mating and after which it gives birth when pregnant (only for animals)
   "getsPregnant" : int x,      # Which gender gets pregnant (only for animals)